 Our Suggestions for the Best Miso Pastes

 Once you know which color miso you want, read on to decide which brand to buy.
-We have curated a list of seven best brands for you to choose from.
+We have curated a list of the seven best brands for you to choose from.

 1. Shiro Miso Paste by Miyasaka Brewery, Miko Brand Product of Japan

-This is a smooth and silky miso paste with a sweet, salty and vinegary taste.
-Miyasaka’s white miso is equally popular among vegans, vegetarians and non-vegetarians.
+This is a smooth and silky miso paste with a sweet, salty, and vinegary taste.
+Miyasaka’s white miso is equally popular among vegans, vegetarians, and non-vegetarians.
 It can act as a good replacement for chicken broth or vegetable bullions when making a soup.

 - White miso paste